nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Copy details of internship : `copy`

-Copies all details of internship at index into clipboard
+Your friend is asking for one of your internship application details?
+Copy all details of internship into your system's [clipboard](#glossary).

 Format: `copy INDEX`